HaroldMitts/Jarvis-setup/Setup Jarvis in Ubuntu.md

 Usually needed only in a Hyper-v quick create scenario.

-`lsblk`		This command lists all the available block devices on the system, including hard drives, USB drives, and optical drives.

-`lsblk -f`	will display additional information about the file system, including the file system type, label, and UUID for each device.

 `df -h`		displays information about the available disk space on the file system, including the file system name, total size, used space, available space, and utilization percentage, in gigabytes (GB).

 `echo 1 | sudo tee /sys/class/block/sda/device/rescan`	This command writes the value "1" to the rescan file in the block device directory using administrative privileges.

-`sudo fdisk -l`	Lists the partitions on all disks.

-`sudo fdisk /dev/sda`	Starts the fdisk utility for the specified disk, allowing you to create, modify, and delete disk partitions.

 `sudo gdisk /dev/sda`	Starts the gdisk utility for the specified disk, allowing you to create, modify, and delete disk partitions using the GUID Partition Table (GPT) format.